Cfoulcard/Android-Sensor-Engine/README.md

 There's a world of features I'd like to implement into this app over time.
 Here's a couple:
 - Make a leveler and determine balance
 - Provide analogies to help explain readings
-- User configured preferences
+- Special User configured preferences
-- Backgound notifications
+- Background notifications
 - A list of all currently available sensors on a device
 - Smooth animations
 - Localize throughout the world